 Negative reinforcer: REMOVING a thorn from a paw, STOPPING an annoying dog from bothering you, ENDING time-out, RELEASE from a command

+Using rewards successfully depends on understanding that despite your intention to reward, your dog's perspective and interpretation may vary.
 What your dog considers a reward can vary according to your individual dog's preferences.
 Also, your dog has a (likely unique) priority list of what I call his "values".
 (Someday I hope to research how values correlate to canine personality type.)
 Identifying rewards is as simple as asking "What does my dog like?
 What does he want?"

-most salient (Best.
+Your dog will have his own "list" of what reward is most salient (Best.
 Thing.
 Ever.) to least salient (Eh, better than nothing).
 "Salient" means "stimulating, delicious, or desirable".
 Over the course of a day, various rewards can change position in that list.
 A dog who has just eaten may be significantly less motivated by food rewards than he would have been before the meal.
 (However, there are those dogs who just LURVE eating, regardless.
 Distention of the belly, diarrhea, or other "undesirable" (only according to us foolish humans) results are inconsequential!)

 Sometimes what a dog wants is not necessarily something particularly delicious.
 Sometimes it is more survivalist in nature.
 Fearful dogs are primarily motivated by flight.
 They want to get away from the scary thing.
 Because they believe the thing is scary.
 And they don't want to be scared.
+Emotional rewards like respect from other dogs, stress relief, and the "calming" repetitive nature of obsessive behaviors are also very real rewards.
+Problem behaviors are complicated because they can be motivated by both intellectual AND emotional rewards.

 Rewards can be deliberately given by owners to dogs, but they can also come from the environment.